WilliamRADFunk/electronjs-boilerplate/README.md

 # electronjs-boilerplate
-(Complete) - Simple boilerplate application using ElectronJs with Typescript, Gulp, and SCSS.
+Simple boilerplate application using ElectronJs with Typescript, Gulp, and SCSS.

 ***